3 Material accounting policies and other explanatory information

 Grants are recognised where there is reasonable assurance that the grant will be received and all attached conditions will be complied with.

-Grant relating to Assets (Capital Grants): In case of grants relating to depreciable assets, the cost of the asset is shown at gross value and grant thereon is treated as deferred income which are recognized in the Statement of Profit and Loss over the period and in the proportion in which depreciation is charged.
+Grant relating to Assets (Capital Grants): In case of grants relating to depreciable assets, the cost of the asset is shown at gross value and grant thereon is treated as deferred income which is recognized in the Statement of Profit and Loss over the period and in the proportion in which depreciation is charged.

-Grant related to Income (Revenue Grants): Revenue grants are recognised in the Statement of Profit and Loss on a systematic basis over the periods in which the entity recognises as expenses the related cost for which the grants are intended to compensate.
+Grant related to Income (Revenue Grants): Revenue grants are recognised in the Statement of Profit and Loss on a systematic basis over the periods in which the entity recognises as expenses the related cost which the grants are intended to compensate.

 3.6 Inventories